How to finance a home renovation

 There are plenty of financing options available to help with your home renovation.
 The right one for you will depend on how much you need to borrow and how quickly you want to pay it off.

-Brent Differ, Financial Advice Leader at Assiniboine Credit Union, offers some practical advice.
+Brent Differ, Branch Manager at Assiniboine Credit Union, offers some practical advice.
 “The first thing you should do is get quotes from multiple contractors, so you know the fair market value of the work you’re getting done.
 Renovation work can often go over budget, so it’s good to find a flexible financial solution.”

-Once you’ve got a budget and timelines in mind, consider these six financing options and advice to help make the right decision.
+Once you’ve got a budget and timeline in mind, consider these six home renovation financing options and advice to help make the right decision.

 1. Home equity lines of credit (HELOCs)

-The main advantages of a HELOC is the flexibility and low rates (typically 1% above the prime rate).
-In addition, you will only pay interest on the amount you withdraw, making this a good option if you need to pay for your renovations in stages.
+The main advantages of using a HELOC for a home renovation is the flexibility and low rates (typically 1% above the prime rate).
+In addition, you will only pay interest on the amount you withdraw, making this a good option if you need to pay for your home renovations in stages.